junjiah/VocabRPG/README.md

     3. *priority* of the word to be displayed during the game
 - Provide a reasonable mixture of words for players during the combat scene
     1. some of those words are to be reviewed
-    2. some should be new words
+    2. some should be randomly chosen words (not necessarily to be new)
 - Update the words' priorities based on the passage of time

 ##  1. Model